alexanderdfox/3BlindMice/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the BSD License - see the `LICENSE` file for details.

 ## 🤝 Contributing